Looking for Lily is shortlisted in the 2023 West Australian Young Readers’ Book Award. Vote here!

 Since 1967, International Literacy Day (ILD) celebrations have taken place annually around the world to remind the public of the importance of literacy as a matter of dignity and human rights, and to advance the literacy agenda towards a more literate and sustainable society.
 Despite progress made, literacy challenges persist with at least 771 million young people and adults lacking basic literacy skills today.
 This year’s International Literacy Day will be celebrated worldwide under the theme Transforming Literacy Learning Spaces and will be an opportunity to rethink the fundamental importance of literacy learning spaces to build resilience and ensure quality, equitable, and inclusive education for all.
 To find out more, visit UNESCO.
 To celebrate, Hannah Beazley is giving away three autographed copies of Looking for Lily via her social media and website.
 With almost all copies of my small print run gone, this is a great way to get your hands on one of the last copies.
 To enter, click HERE.

+In June, I put on a writing event for Love to Read Local Week where Kate McCaffrey talked books at my local book club.
+I attended the Premier's Book Award and my friend Shirley Marr took out the award for Writing for Children with her middle grade novel A Glasshouse of Stars.
+I was on The Wayne Nicholson Show Podcast and talked about writing and independent publishing (link below to listen).
 Then, the beautiful offset printer copies of Looking for Lily arrived, and I mailed them out to everyone who pre-ordered a copy.
 And finally, people started talking about Looking for Lily online while I battled the Covid monster.
 What a month!

 Kristy Talks About Looking for Lily on The Wayne Nicholson Show